palaniappan-r/llm-server/README.md

-A basic API serving LangChain chains using the Python `http-lib`
+A basic API serving LangChain chains using the Python HTTP Server.

 ## Initial Setup